Steven Kwan Player Props: Guardians vs. Athletics

-After going 1-for-5 with an RBI in his most recent game, Steven Kwan and the Cleveland Guardians face the Oakland Athletics (who will hand the ball to James Kaprielian) at 9:40 PM ET on Monday.
+On Tuesday, Steven Kwan (coming off going 1-for-5 with an RBI) and the Cleveland Guardians play the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Mariners.
+He had a one-hit showing in his most recent game (1-for-5) against the Mariners.

 Steven Kwan Game Info & Props vs. the Athletics